U.S. flag

 1. Wash hands and then rinse vegetables before getting started.

-2. Rinse and drain barley.
+2. Rinse and drain the barley under cool water.

-3. In a medium pot over high heat bring water, bay leaves, and barley to a boil.
-Reduce heat to low and simmer covered for 45-60 minutes until barley is tender and most of the water is absorbed.
+Reduce heat to low, cover, and simmer for 45–60 minutes until the barley is tender and most of the water is absorbed.

-11. Remove bay leaves and serve.
+11. Remove the bay leaves and serve.

 Notes